Disordered Gibbs measures and Gaussian conditioning: Introduction and main results

 In the second setting we consider the more challenging problem of large values of $\beta$.
 Here we shall restrict to spherical spin glass models with $k$-step replica symmetry breaking (\abbr{RSB}), for some $k$ finite.
 As in the case of small $\beta$, we translate questions about the behavior under the Gibbs measure to ones about $f_{N}(\bs)$ for deterministic $\bs$, under an appropriate conditional Gaussian law.
 However, large $\beta$ requires a more elaborate conditioning that involves additional points $\bx_1,\ldots,\bx_k$ with a specific geometry.
 Such $\bx_i$ are conditioned to be critical points on appropriate spheres and further to specifying the values of $H_N$ at $\bs$ we specify its values and `radial' derivatives at all $\bx_1,\ldots,\bx_k$.
 We present this result in Section \ref{subsec:LowTemp}.

-Both results are then applied in Section \ref{subsec:FPpotential} to compute the Franz-Parisi potential \cite{FranzParisiPotential} at any temperature.
-In \cite{DS2} we further employ the results of this work to study the Langevin dynamics of spherical spin glasses with initial conditions distributed according to a Gibbs measure (possibly at a different temperature than that of the dynamics).
+For mean-field spin glasses, the Gibbs measure $G_{N,\beta}$ is well understood in the large $N$ limit.
+Namely, its asymptotic structure is explicitly characterized by Ruelle probability cascades, see \cite{PanchenkoBook}.
+By itself, however, the latter is insufficient to analyze $f_N(\bs)$ under $G_{N,\beta}$.
+Indeed, thanks to the concentration of the normalized energy $\frac1N H_N(\bs)$ mentioned above, $G_{N,\beta}$ essentially only depends on the structure of the Hamiltonian $H_N$ at energy levels close to $F'(\beta)$, while the value of $f_N(\bs)$, even for $\bs$ sampled from $G_{N,\beta}$, may depend (and does in interesting examples) in a complicated way on the structure of $H_N$ outside of such regions.
 Our proof for the low-temperature phase of large $\beta\geq0$ exploits the pure states decompositions of Talagrand \cite{TalagrandPstates} and Jagannath \cite{JagannathApxUlt} to relate the Gibbs measure to the aforementioned critical points $\bx_1,\ldots,\bx_k$.
 Thanks to the ultrametricity property proved by Panchenko \cite{ultramet}, the pure states are organized in a tree structure, which can be given a geometric interpretation by an embedding in the interior of the sphere in $\R^N$.
 In \cite{FElandscape} it was shown that each vertex $\bx$ in the tree roughly maximizes the energy over the sphere of radius $\|\bx\|$ and our Proposition \ref{prop:PS}, which is of independent interest, shows that for $k$-\abbr{RSB} models, there exists such a decomposition where the vertices are also critical points in an appropriate sense (see Section \ref{sec-pf-prop:PS} for its proof).
-This allows us to express averages over the relevant critical points in terms of the conditional Gaussian law by combining the Kac-Rice formula with the available information on the complexity of such critical points from a recent work of Huang and Sellke \cite{HuangSellke2023} (which relates the annealed complexity to the Parisi measure).
+This allows us to relate averages over the Gibbs measure to ones over the relevant critical points and express the latter in terms of the conditional Gaussian law by combining a novel, multi-level Kac-Rice formula (see Proposition \ref{prop:multilvlKR}), with the available information on the complexity of such critical points from a recent work of Huang and Sellke \cite{HuangSellke2023} (which relates the annealed complexity to the Parisi measure).

 It is plausible to carry out such a program also for other disordered mean-field models, involving multi-species, structured external fields (signals), or Ising spins (after improving our understanding of the complexity considerations associated with the pure-state decomposition).